flipxcrsp/Stakeholder-Mapper/README.md

 ---

+## About This Project

+Designed and built by **Phillip Crespo** "flipxcrsp" using **Base44**.

+Stakeholder Mapper explores stakeholder mapping, buying committee visualization, and deal risk analysis for B2B sales teams.

+I was responsible for the product requirements, workflow design, business logic, testing, and documentation.

+---

 ## The Problem

 Enterprise deals are won or lost in the buying committee — not in a single conversation.
 Most CRMs track *contacts*, but they don't help you understand the **relationships**, **influence**, and **sentiment** that determine whether a deal closes.